momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 ![Create Cache button](/img/console-create-cache.png)

-Create a cache called `worker`.
-You can create the cache in your choice of cloud provider, AWS or GCP, and in any region.
+Create a cache called `worker` using AWS.
+Currently, the Momento HTTP API is supported only by AWS, but you can create the cache in any of the supported AWS regions.

 ![Create cache form](/img/console-create-worker-cache-form.png)